eBAY

 Strategic Influence: Negotiating the "Sacred" Flow

 I am most proud of successfully negotiating the generic prompt within the core photo capture section.
 The Selling teams are notoriously protective of the listing journey.
-By demonstrating how a "capture-all" prompt adds value across all categories, not just our sub-base, I influenced a platform-wide change that reduced friction later in the funnel.
+By demonstrating how a "capture-all" prompt adds value across all categories, not just our sub-base, I influenced a platform-wide change in the new seller listing experience that reduced friction later in the funnel.

 The User Insight: The "Evidence" Hunger

 If I could go back, I would have spent more time investigating the "evidence-gathering" behaviors of sellers earlier.
 Users were already "hacking" the system by uploading photos of receipts and QR codes to prove authenticity.
-This project wasn't just about a new tech feature; it was about designing a formal, frictionless home for a behavior that was already happening organically.
+This project wasn't just about a new tech feature; it was about designing a formal, frictionless home for a behaviour that was already happening organically.
+Once we discovered this, it helped with influence and conversation between cross functional teams.

 Back to top